-All permanent grades recorded for first-year students during the first and second terms they are enrolled will be either P, indicating "passed," or F, indicating "failed."
+All permanent grades recorded for freshmen during the first and second terms they are enrolled will be either P, indicating "passed," or F, indicating "failed."
 The temporary grade of I ("incomplete") may be used as it is for other students.
-The temporary grade of E may be given to first-year students as described below for other students.
-It may also be used in a continuing course if the performance of the first-year student concerned is not significantly below the current passing level, and if the student is maintaining a steady and substantial improvement; an E given for this reason will be automatically changed to a P if the first-year student earns a P for the following term, and will change to an F if the student receives an F for the following term.
+The temporary grade of E may be given to freshmen as described below for other students.
+It may also be used in a continuing course if the performance of the freshman concerned is not significantly below the current passing level, and if the student is maintaining a steady and substantial improvement; an E given for this reason will be automatically changed to a P if the freshman earns a P for the following term, and will change to an F if the student receives an F for the following term.
 The grade may not be used in this way for two successive terms nor for the last term of the course.

-If a first-quarter or second-quarter first-year student is enrolled in a course in which the instructor gives letter grades, the registrar will record P for all passing grades.
-No grades given to a first-year student during the first and second quarter in which they are enrolled will be used in computing the cumulative grade-point average.

-For all students beyond the first and second quarters of their first year (as a first-year student), graduate and undergraduate, letter grades will ordinarily be used to indicate the character of the student's work: A, excellent; B, good; C, satisfactory; D, poor; E, conditional; F, failed; I, incomplete.
+If a first-quarter or second-quarter freshman is enrolled in a course in which the instructor gives letter grades, the registrar will record P for all passing grades.
+No grades given to a freshman during the first and second quarter in which they are enrolled will be used in computing the cumulative grade-point average.
+For all students beyond the first and second quarters of their freshman year, graduate and undergraduate, letter grades will ordinarily be used to indicate the character of the student's work: A, excellent; B, good; C, satisfactory; D, poor; E, conditional; F, failed; I, incomplete.
 P may also be used as described below under Pass/Fail Grading.
 In addition, grades of A+ and A-, B+ and B-, C+ and C-, and D+ may be used.
 In any situation in which no grade is reported, the grade shall be assumed to be F.

 Failed.
 Means that no credit will be recorded for the course.
 The units, however, count in computing the student's grade-point average, unless the course was taken on a pass/fail basis.
-The student may register to repeat the subject in a subsequent term and receive credit without regard to the previous grade, the new grade and units being counted as for any other course, but the original F and units for the course remain on the record.
+He or she may register to repeat the subject in a subsequent term and receive credit without regard to the previous grade, the new grade and units being counted as for any other course, but the original F and units for the course remain on the record.
 Grades other than E, I, and W are assumed to be based on work completed and evaluated at the time of grade submission.